 The health of your mouth is directly correlated to your home care and diet.
-Periodontal disease and tooth decay are both caused by different types of bacteria.
+Periodontal disease and tooth decay are both caused by bacteria in your mouth.
 By managing sugar in your diet along with daily brushing, flossing, and oral irrigating with a water flosser–you can help prevent periodontal disease and tooth decay by reducing bacteria in your mouth.

-Drinks such as regular soda, diet soda, sports drinks, enrgy drinks, sweetened iced tea, lemonades and even milk contain sugar that can lead to extensive tooth decay, enamel destruction and poor dental health because of the low pH or acidity of the drinks.
+Drinks with sugar such as regular soda, sports drinks, energy drinks, sweetened iced tea, lemonades, and even milk contain sugar and/or acid that can lead to extensive tooth decay, enamel destruction, and poor dental health because of the low pH or acidity of the drinks.

 When you are finished cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.

 To clean the inside surfaces of the upper and lower front teeth, hold the brush vertically.
 Make several gentle back-and-forth strokes over each tooth.
 Don’t forget to gently brush the surrounding gum tissue.

 Next, you will clean the biting surfaces of your teeth by using short, gentle strokes.
 Change the position of the brush as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 After you are done, rinse vigorously to remove any plaque you might have loosened while brushing.

 Flossing is a very effective way to remove plaque from between your teeth.
 However, it is important to develop the proper technique.
 The following instructions will help you but remember it takes time and practice.

 Start with a piece of floss (waxed is easier) about 18” long.
 Lightly wrap most of the floss around the pointer finger of one hand.
 Wrap the rest of the floss around the pointer finger of the other hand.